OPS-PIvers/Budget-Game/to-do.md

   [ ] Auto-submission of selected habits at 10pm
   [ ] All household members should see the same habits selected (if household member 1 selects exercise, whne household member 2 loads the web app, exercise is selected, etc.)
   [ ] Ensure households only have one submission per household (even though household members 1 and 2 load the web app and see the same habits, we cannot have both members submit because then it will duplicate the submissions.
 Household member 1 should be the one that gets submitted, but Household member 2 needs the ability to select/deselect activies.)

+## VISUAL GOAL TRACKER ADDED TO "DASHBOARD" VIEW
+Currently, the add/edit/delete goal --and-- visual goal tracker information is all in the Admin page.
+I need the editing info in the admin view, but the visual goal tracker (with the meter, etc.) in the dashboard so I can visually track my goal progress while viewing the rest of the data visualizations in the dashboard view.